Australia and Fiji sign new defence alliance, expanding Pacific security partnerships

 Key details reported by multiple sources:

-- Anthony Albanese signed the Ocean of Peace treaty with Fiji's President Ratu Naiqama Tawakecolati Lalabalavu and Prime Minister Sitiveni Rabuka in Suva
+- Anthony Albanese signed the Ocean of Peace treaty with Fiji's President Ratu Naiqama Tawakecolati Lalabalavu and Sitiveni Rabuka in Suva

-- The Ocean of Peace treaty includes a mutual defence obligation, stating an armed attack on either country within the Pacific would be dangerous to both and requires a response
+- The Ocean of Peace Alliance includes a mutual defence obligation where an armed attack on either country within the Pacific would be considered dangerous to both, requiring a response

-- The treaty is open to other Pacific nations to join, with Australia likely to first extend it to New Zealand, Papua New Guinea (PNG), and Tonga
+- The Ocean of Peace Alliance is open to other Pacific nations to join, with Australia initially focusing on New Zealand, PNG, and Tonga

 - Anthony Albanese arrived in Fiji on Sunday at the start of his Pacific trip